Article Information Updated April 2025.

-Beginning with ‘Archie’, in 1990, then ‘Ask Jeeves’, ‘Yahoo’, and finally ‘Google’, internet search engines have come closer and closer to perfecting the art of optimizing and understanding all that the World Wide Web holds.
-This allows searchers (like you) to find exactly what they need, when they need it.
-What a time to be alive.
+Beginning with ‘Archie,’ in 1990, then ‘Ask Jeeves’, ‘Yahoo’, and finally ‘Google’, internet search engines have continuously refined the art of organizing and understanding the vast expanse of the internet.
+As a result, searchers (like you) can now find exactly what they need, precisely when they need it.

-Not surprisingly, retail giants like Amazon pay very close attention to how customers navigate their marketplace.
-Over the years, they have gotten pretty good at optimizing for the searching customer:
+It’s no surprise that retail giants like Amazon pay close attention to how customers navigate their marketplace, and over the years they’ve adopted this ‘search engine’ mindset to optimize for the searching customer:

 - 70% of Amazon customers never click past the first page of Amazon SERPs (Search Engine Results Pages)